wakandan/wakandan.github.io/_posts/2017-07-21-django-notes.markdown

 published: false
 ---
 ## A few notes about django so far
+### Does django handle request by thread or process?
+The correct answer is that django is a WSGI application, which is not a server itself but only interfaces with a server.
+How a process is servered (by process or by thread) is entirely based on the WSGI server django sits on top of (e.g. uWSGI, Gunicorn, mod_wsgi)
 ### Generator is kind of cool
 ...but it can not be used in a django template.
 In the template, the generator is always turned into a list before being iterated over. [reference](https://github.com/django/django/commit/6b730e1e92)
 - consider a DFS travesal piece of code in python